celestiaorg/CIPs/cips/cip-pfb-limits.md

 ## Abstract

 This CIP proposes to set limits for the number of PayForBlobs (PFBs) messages and non-PFBs messages per block.
-The proposal is to set the limits to 600 PFBs messages and 200 non-PFBs messages per block.
+The proposal is to set the limits to 600 PFBs messages and 200 non-PFB messages per block.
 Setting PFB and non-PFBs limits is not consensus-breaking.

 ## Specification